-If the graph has an independent set of size $\geq k$, then our the SAT formula is satisfiable.
+- ii) Transform output for SAT from output for IS in polynomial time - If the graph has an independent set of size $\geq k$ , then our the SAT formula is satisfiable. - iii) Prove the correctness of the above reduction

 To prove the correctness we need to show that the resulting graph has an independent set of size at least k if and only if the SAT instance is satisfiable.